heiko1234/data_science_tutorials/README.md

 ## Tutorials to try:

+- [tool_stack](./tool_stack/) will deal with basic information about the tools and packages that we use

+- [virtual_environments](./virtual_environments) will deal with a very basic thing.
+How to setup a virtual environment.
+Easy and fast basics

 - [polymer_process_improvement](./polymer_process_improvement/) will deal with a typical chemical process improvement

 ## Tutorials in planing:

+- [dash_app]

 - [quality_of_anodized_parts]